 ⚠️ Note:

-Add machine maintenance and energy to your monthly coffee costs.
-With 300 coffees per month, this adds €0.50-0.80 per cup to your cost price.
+Factor machine maintenance and energy into monthly coffee costs.
+At 300 coffees monthly, this adds €0.50-0.80 per cup to cost price.

 Bean purchase price: big difference